 I grabbed my notebook, flashlight, and latex rubber gloves out of my unmarked squad car when Sgt.
 Ware from the 002nd District walked up.
-Ware was built like Chicago Bears running back Walter Payton.
+Ware was but built like former Chicago Bears running back Walter Payton.
 Ware looked sharp as always, but his face looked drained.

 "We meet again, Detective Nolan.”

-“Hey, Sarge what’s happening?”
+“Hey, Sarge, what’s happening?”

 “Did you see all that shit that jumped off downstate in Arcola on the news this morning?"
 Ware asked.

-'Yea I watched it.
+'Yea, I watched it.
 Something with a high-speed chase and a bank takeover?"

 Sgt.
-Ware nodded, "Well the car those dudes used belongs to this guy up on the third floor, and he is dead."
+Ware nodded, "Well, the car those dudes used belongs to this guy up on the third floor, and he is dead."

 “The second time?”
 “Why?’

 Sgt.
 Ware went on to say the responding officers found a locked front door, no complainant, and no rapid access to the interior of the building.
 They radioed dispatch and asked for a complainant or a call back number.
 When that turned up negative, they pushed all the resident doorbells until someone buzzed them in.
 A common ploy the police used that almost always worked.
 The officers searched the lobby, the main level, and then all three floors.
-The callback number came from an out of state area code, and they weren’t picking up when 911 tried to call them back.
+The callback number came from an out-of-state area code, and they weren’t picking up when 911 tried to call them back.
 When the officers finished, they coded the call out as no service necessary.